Biographies Characteristics Analysis

 (Ridge of the Academy of Sciences, in the Western Pamirs, in Tajikistan)

-22. What city of the Krasnoyarsk Territory has a mathematical name?
+22. What city Krasnoyarsk Territory has a mathematical name?

 (Minusinsk)